-- 1. Conduct a Multi-Hazard assessment of each central office and school building in the LSS in consultation with your local health and safety officials.
-Identify factors that put the site and its inhabitants at risk.
-These may include, but are not limited to, proximity to rail tracks that regularly transport hazardous material.
-Consider ways of mitigating the risk, to include such measures as evacuating inhabitants from these areas during emergencies and/or repositioning propane tanks and other hazardous materials away from school buildings. - 2.
-Address issues surrounding school science laboratories.
-Such emergencies may include, but are not limited to: - Thermal and chemical burns; - Cuts and puncture wounds from metal and glass; - Poisoning by inhalation, ingestion, absorption, or injection; - Skin irritations from chemicals; - Chemicals, liquids, dusts or glass in eyes; and - Electric shock. - 3.
+2. Address issues surrounding school science laboratories.
+Such emergencies may include, but are not limited to:

+- thermal and chemical burns; - cuts and puncture wounds from metal and glass; - poisoning by inhalation, ingestion, absorption, or injection; - skin irritations from chemicals; - chemicals, liquids, dusts, or glass in eyes; and - electric shock.

 Include local agencies and other key stakeholders when developing plans.
-Local agencies may include emergency management agencies, emergency medical services, the local health department, fire department operational staff, police department, and other agencies unique to the LSS.
-Other key stakeholders should include risk management professionals, school nurses or school nursing supervisor, mental health professionals, school staff, special educators, persons with disabilities and others with access and functional needs, service providers for students with disabilities (such as occupational and physical therapists), and parents/family members.
+Local agencies may include emergency management agencies, emergency medical services, the local health department, fire department operational staff, the police department, and other agencies unique to the LSS.
+Other key stakeholders should include risk management professionals, school nurses or school nursing supervisors, mental health professionals, school staff, special educators, persons with disabilities and others with access and functional needs, service providers for students with disabilities (such as occupational and physical therapists), and parents/guardians.
 When considering the needs of students, staff, and visitors with disabilities in the planning process, the LSS should account for the need for adult assistance in the plan and the specific role of that adult in the event of an emergency.

-In working with local fire and law enforcement agencies, consider collecting and submitting helpful information for the local computer aided dispatch system (CAD).
-This information would include, whether/how many persons in the building use mobility aides (e.g. wheelchairs, power chairs, walkers) or have disabilities that require special attention.
+In working with local fire and law enforcement agencies, consider collecting and submitting helpful information for the local computer-aided dispatch (CAD) system.
+This information would include whether/how many persons in the building use mobility aides (e.g., wheelchairs, power chairs, walkers) or have disabilities that require special attention.
 In addition, the LSS should consider having a short document on-hand that lists concerns as they relate to students with disabilities, including "need-to-know" information that will be helpful to first responders.
 This will assist first responders as they arrive on the scene and assess the situation.